alexvking/Learning-Language-Classifier/readme.md

 classify's quality is limited only by its training corpus.
 A larger variety of documents will lead to more accurate classifications.
-A mode can be added or changed by adding directories and files in the following format:
+A mode can be added or changed very easily by adding directories and files in the following format:

-  - A directory with name of mode in same directory as classify.py
+  - A directory with name of "mode-<your-mode>" in same directory as classify.py
   - Within mode directory, directories named after different types within mode
   - Within each type, plain text files representing the type

-See folders "lang" and "subject" for examples.
-Execution options must be added through the <code>main()</code> function, but all other looping and naming should happen automatically.
+See folders "mode-lang" and "mode-subject" for examples.

+classify will <b>automatically recognize the new mode</b> and it will be usable from the command line with the expected <code>--mode</code> switch.

 KNOWN ISSUES AND PLANNED IMPROVEMENTS